sensiblecodeio/csv-to-cantabular-metadata-2021/REMOVE_EMPTY_ROWS_AND_COLUMNS.md

 python3 bin/remove_empty_rows_and_columns.py -i <PATH_TO_CSV_DIRECTORY> -o <PATH_TO_OUTPUT_DIRECTORY>
 ```

-`-i` specifies the input directory containing the CSV files.
+- `-i` specifies the input directory containing the CSV files.
-`-o` specifies the output directory.
+- `-o` specifies the output directory.
+- `-f` specifies that the output directory need not be empty and that existing
+       files in the output directory should be overwritten